uriel1998/weather.sh/weather_image/README.md

 ## 4. How to use

-Once installed, run `weather_images.sh` or `forecast.sh` with the appropriate commandline switches (below).
+Once installed, run `weather_images.sh` with the appropriate commandline switches (below).

 ### Installation